Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 ## Reflections

 This was a really fun weekend project!
-I certainly learned a lot about Nix, Raspberry Pis, how to set up various parts of the Linux networking stack that I had never explored before.
+I certainly learned a lot about Nix, Raspberry Pis, and about how to set up various parts of the Linux networking stack that I had never explored before.
 My main wish in this process was that Nix had better documentation that was more aimed at,

 1. People who had never used Nix before, and